Arrival at School

 The majority of our staff have received First Aid training and are able to administer first aid to your child if they have an accident in school.
 Most incidents are minor but we will put a note in their journal or send a text if we feel you need to know what has happened, and will contact you immediately if it is more serious.

 If your child is ill and you are unsure whether you should send them in, please feel free to phone for advice.
 Common sense is the best guide and it is important to contain the spread of infections where possible.
 For example, your child may need a couple of days off school if they have had sickness and / or diarrhoea.
 We do however expect pupil attendance to be at least 96%, and therefore encourage children to be in to at least ‘see how they go’ unless they are really poorly.

 If you have any concerns about your child’s schooling or welfare please speak to your child’s class teacher in the first instance.
 Please speak to the headteacher directly if you feel the issue is more serious or confidential.
-If you have a formal complaint which you feel can’t be resolved by the headteacher, please speak to our Chair of Governors, Catherine Spriggs.
+If you have a formal complaint which you feel can’t be resolved by the headteacher, please speak to our Chair of Governors, Johanna Beswick.
 Information and guidelines about the complaints procedure are on the school website.

 We monitor pupil absence regularly and provide and analyse detailed reports on absence.
 Please help us by telephoning before 9.00am on the first day of absence and again on any subsequent days of absence.
 It is also important that you inform us in advance of any other appointments or meetings that will cause your child to be absent even if they are due in later that day or may need to leave early.

 Local authority guidance means that holidays will not be authorised during term time except for ‘exceptional circumstances’.
 Unauthorised absences may result in a penalty notice being issued by the LA and a subsequent fine.